Mortiss8444/Project_Orion/README.md

 	 / ____/ /  / /_/ / / /  __/ /__/ /_    / /_/ / /  / / /_/ / / / /
 	/_/   /_/   \____/_/ /\___/\___/\__/____\____/_/  /_/\____/_/ /_/
 	                /___/             /_____/
-Project_Orion is a cross-platform CLI, purpose of which is to analyze a satellite's behaviour on a world map. <hr />
+Project_Orion is a cross-platform CLI, purpose of which is to analyze a satellite's behavior on a world map. <hr />
 ## Installation guide
 **The tech stack:**
   For Windows: Visual Studio 2019, C++ 14, OpenGL 3.3, CMake 3.16.3